convisolabs/ptaas-nuclei-integration/README.md

 ### Documentation

-You can find the full documentation at: [wiki page.](https://github.com/convisoappsec/ptani/wiki)
+You can find the documentation at: [docs.](https://github.com/convisoappsec/ptani/wiki)

 ---